-Sale must end today
+Mattress Sale must end today

+The main issue with mattress and bed ‘sales’ is that you don’t know if the ‘was‘ price has any bearing on the ‘now‘ price.
 Trading Standards rules on ‘sales’ are vigorously enforced.
-With that in mind, it can rightly be assumed that items with a ‘was’ and ‘now’ price can only be right – after all, these are usually big companies who do not want to fall foul of the law – so it must be true!
+With that in mind, it can rightly be assumed that items with a ‘was’ and ‘now’ price can only be right – after all, these are usually big companies who do not want to fall foul of the law.
+So it must be true, surely?

-Half Price Sales!
+Half Price Mattress Sales

 You see a mattress advertised was £500 now £250.
 How can you tell for sure if this is correct?
 Firstly, it will be correct but the ‘was’ price could have been any price you care to think of even, was £1,000 now £250.
 The ‘was’ price has absolutely no bearing on the supposed worth of the mattress.